alimaryam10/PhilMoralPsych-Lab-Resources/docs/index.md

 nav_order: 1
 ---

-# 🔮 XPhi Lab Resources
+# 🔮 Philosophical Moral Psychology Lab Resources

-**Welcome to the Experimental Philosophy Lab's Resource Hub!**
+**Welcome to the Philosophical Moral Psychology Lab's Resource Hub!**

 > 🌟 **Quick Start**: Setting up a Qualtrics study?
 Head straight to our [Getting Started Guide](https://alimaryam10.github.io/XPhi-Lab-Resources/getting-started/) in the tab on the left for everything you need!